-The attorney-client privilege protects communications between inhouse counsel and company employees for the purpose of seeking or providing legal advice.
-Companies should be aware that not all communications involving in-house legal counsel are privileged-only those with the purpose of seeking legal advice are covered.
+The attorney-client privilege protects communications between in-house counsel and company employees made for the purpose of seeking or providing legal advice.
+Companies should be aware that not all communications involving in-house legal counsel are privileged - only those with the purpose of seeking legal advice are covered.
 Communications strictly about business are not protected.
 Therefore, an email is not considered privileged simply because an attorney is copied; the communication must contain or seek legal advice.
-Companies should also be aware of the distinction between "legal advice", which is protected, and "business advice", which is not.
-For example, an employee requesting a lawyer's opinion about the legal issues posed by a merger likely would be covered by attorney-client privilege, while a conversation about the financial soundness of the merger would be considered unprotected business advice.
+Companies should also be aware that an attorney's business advice ordinarily is not protected.
+For example, an employee requesting a lawyer's opinion about the legal issues posed by a merger likely would be covered by attorney-client privilege, while a conversation about the financial soundness of the merger would likely be considered unprotected business advice.
+Because of this, it may be helpful to keep discussions that seek legal advice separate from business discussions to strengthen any claim of privilege made during an investigation.
+Notwithstanding the foregoing, privilege rules in foreign jurisdictions can impact privilege claims in the United States.
+For example, internal company communications with an in-house lawyer in the European Union generally are not considered privileged under that jurisdiction's laws.